eruizc-dev/eruizc-dev/README.md

  - Better manage sessions, maybe vim-startify?
  - It's HIIIIDDDDEOUS when I open a file with ranger and it splits, can I have it fullscreen pls?
- - Error highlight and linting isn't good.
-It goes to the right and off my screen.
-Maybe have a popup or color it with message in the status line?
-Try ALE plugin
  - Telescope's Grep_Files has a really weird searching algo, can't find anything with it.
 Maybe investigate why and how to include fzf's algo into grep_files.